CS-433/ml-project-2-chopin-deux/README.md

 **Step 3:** Find the comparison at the end of the notebook.

+*note: if for some reason, the test data does not work, it is also provided in the google drive below

 ## Used scripts for main goal Comparison
 To perform a fair comparison, identical datasets are required.
 To do this, one needs to know which residues were used for the single amino acid retrieval in the RosettaSurf publication.